Ensono/amido.github.io/docs/testing.md

 "test:cypress": "env CI=true node_modules/.bin/start-server-and-test start $APP_BASE_URL:$PORT test:cypress:run"
 ```

-### How do I use Cypress?
+### How do I use Cypress

 Please read
 [Cypress - Best Practices](https://docs.cypress.io/guides/references/best-practices.html)
 for how to get the most out of Cypress.

-### How can I use Cypress while I develop?
+### How can I use Cypress while I develop

 #### Server Side Rendered (SSR) Apps

-Say if you are following Test Driven Development (TDD) cycles, or if you wish to write a failing test for a known bug, and fix the app and check ensure that the test passes, you may wish you watch the tests and the code together.
+Say if you are following Test Driven Development (TDD) cycles, or if you wish to write a failing test for a known bug, and fix the app and check to ensure that the test passes, you may wish you watch the tests and the code together.

 To open and run Cypress locally with live reload, after installing dependencies:

 1. Install app dependencies `npm install`
-2. Build the webapp `npm run build`
+2. Build the web app `npm run build`
 3. Compile the `*.cy.ts` Cypress test files `npm run test:cypress:compile`
    (optional: pass `--watch` through to watch for changes)
 4. Start the server, run the tests headless, tear down the server:
    `npm run test:cypress`.
 When writing tests: Open Cypress with live-reloading
    and selector playground `npm run test:cypress:open`

-### How do I run all the tests without keeping the server running?
+### How do I run all the tests without keeping the server running

-#### Server Side Rendered (SSR) Apps
+#### Server Side Rendered (SSR) Applications

 To spin up the server automatically, then run Cypress in headless Chrome, use: